grzegorz914/homebridge-meraki-control/README.md

 * Dashboard:
   * Expose `Clients` filtered by *Mac Address*.
   * Apply policy `Normal, Whitelisted, Group Policy` / `Blocked` for clients.
+  * Expose Contact Sensors in HomeKit app for exposed `Clients`.
 * Access Points:
   * Switch `ON/OFF SSIDs` in the organisation.
   * Hide `Unconfigured SSIDs` networks, if the name contain word *Unconfigured*.